davidbayle/ethos_GPUmonitoring-Cron/README.md

 Prerequisites: Mining RIG using ethOS

-This procedure will help you setting up a cronjob to monitor the Hash rate data from your ethOS RIG and if you loose card(s) in your mining RIG or if your cards are mining bellow your defined threshold; the cronjob will restart your RIG.
+This procedure will help you setting up a cronjob to monitor the Hash rate data from your ethOS RIG; if the hasrate goes below your defined cronjob, after 6 tries, the cronjob will restart your RIG.

 REQUIREMENTS: